FreAcker12/Portswigger-Labs-Writeups/SQL injection/Lab-05 - SQL injection attack, listing the database contents on non-Oracle databases/Writeup.md

-# SQL Injection – MySQL Enumeration to Admin Login (UNION-based)
+# SQL injection attack, listing the database contents on non-Oracle databases

 A concise write-up using **my original steps** (verbatim) with small, accurate notes and payload blocks.